jalberz/haskell-chat/README.md

 The default port number that will be listened on is 5000.

+I was unable to finish the test-suite in time (had issues with the IO subpackage for Test.QuickCheck (Test.QuickCheck.Monadic), however my progress can be found in TestChat.hs in the test folder.
+Manual Testing also seemed to following the req's as outlined in the rubric.

 ## Original Specs from Stanford:

 You will write a basic chat server.
 It will support any number of